3lvia/designsystem/packages/elvis-colors/README.md

 ## Maintaining

-The json and scss-files are generated from the colors object in the js file.
+The json and scss-files are generated from the colors object in the ts file.
 When making changes, remember to run `yarn build` afterwards.